ne4l4ng/ji4k_bot/README.md

-ji4k bot is a simple bot that helps groups decide where to eat using a simple voting system.
+ji4k bot is a simple telegram bot that helps groups decide where to eat using a simple voting system.

 Flow: